waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![measure-cable-length-of-a50](../img/measure-cable-length-of-a50.jpeg)

 !!!
 Tip
-	We recommend adding atleast another 30 cm to the cable to provide enough service loop in case the penetrator fails or the leads get damaged.
+	We recommend adding at least another 30 cm to the cable to provide enough service loop in case the penetrator fails or the leads get damaged.

 Cut the cable to the final length.